-There are many kinds of waterfront dining establishments, from pop-ups to hybrid restaurants (on boats and land), temporary (seasonal), those that extend over the water or are housed within hotels and museums.
+There are many kinds of waterfront dining establishments, from pop-ups to hybrid restaurants (on boats and land), temporary (seasonal), those that extend over the water and those that are housed within hotels and museums.
 There is no doubt that clusters of these types of dining establishments on or near the water can (and often do) become significant attractions!

 A Few of the Best: